KangaRoo1372/webliero/converter/readme.md

 - for shotType: 0,1,2,3 = set "repeat": 1;
 - for shotType: 4 = set "repeat": 1000 for wObject 28;
 - for shotType: 4 = set "repeat": 8 for any other wObjects;
-- do not set negative values for any properties (except for gravity and blowAway in sObjects);
+- do not set negative values for hitDamage, recoil and blowAway (except for blowAway in sObjects) parameters;
 - do not exceed the maximum limit values for int parameters (255, 32767 or 0.49);
 - do not modify "textures" array in any way;
 - use original spritesheet (or at least do not add more sprites to the spritesheet or make sprites bigger than their fixed size);
 - set only "medium sprites" (110-239) as startFrame for wObjects and nObjects;
+- set only "big sprites" (0-109) as startFrame for sObjects;
 - do not add any WebLiero Extended properties;
-- remove all dummy (unused) wObjects from the JSON file;
+- remove all dummy (unused) wObjects/nObjects/sObjects from JSON file.
-- keep weapons and wObjects in ascending order in the arrays.

 ## *4. CREDITS*